netarchivesuite/webdanica/webapp_install.md

  * fails to be inserted in the database

 The rejects of this filtering ends up in the ingestlog table for the specific seeds-ingest, plus some statistics, and both an accept.log and a reject.log is written to disk.
+If the seedsfile given to loadSeeds is very big(>30Gb), you shouldn't try to save the logs in the ingestlog, because that will probably fail.
+Use the --saveonlystats argument to loadSeeds in this case.

 ### Filtering by the filtering-workflow